csc301-fall-2021/team-project-9-greenpeeps/deliverable-1/planning.md

     - Learn something small you can actually use
   - Calm:
     - Meditation app
-    - Slow fade in + out then main screen -> eases you in
+    - Slow fade in and out then main screen -> eases you in
     - Rotate through messages?
     - Personalized!!
     - Talk to use like its a conversation (personified, helpful, friendly :])